RedisLabs/redislabs-docs/content/ri/installing/install-k8s.md

 Below is an annotated YAML file that will create a RedisInsight deployment in a K8s cluster.
 It will assign a peristent volume created from a volume claim template.
 Write access to the container is configured in an init container.
-Finally when using deployments with persistent writeable volumes its best to set the strategy to Recreate otherwise you may find yourself with two pods trying to use the same volume.
+When using deployments with persistent writeable volumes, it's best to set the strategy to `Recreate`.
+Otherwise you may find yourself with two pods trying to use the same volume.

-1. Create a new file redisinsight.yaml with the content below
+1. Create a new file `redisinsight.yaml` with the content below.

 ```yaml
 # RedisInsight service with name 'redisinsight-service'